A bit about me

-The Aysén region of Chile – just south of the Lake Precinct and the start of Chilean Patagonia.
+The Aysén region of Chile – just south of the Lake District and the start of Chilean Patagonia.
 The best way of seeing the area is to hire a vehicle and drive the Carretera Austral, a partially paved highway constructed under General Pinochet’s rule in the 1970’s to connect the remote communities in the region.
-Accommodations along the way is fairly simple, but the mountain scenery is quite spectacular.
+Accommodation along the way is fairly simple, but the mountain scenery is quite spectacular.
 For those with a sense of adventure and wishing to avoid the crowds of Torres del Paine, it’s a must!

 My favourite hotel

 Titilaka, on the shores of Lake Titicaca in Peru.
 Despite suffering from altitude sickness (my own fault for not acclimatising properly!), I loved everything about the hotel.
 On its own private peninsula, beautifully decorated throughout and with delicious food on the menu – what’s not to like?

 My most memorable experience